NamesAreDifficult/EStoreProject/docs/DesignDocNEW.md

 > criteria tests failing, and the number of user stories that
 > have not had any testing yet.
 Highlight the issues found during
 > acceptance testing and if there are any concerns._

+The number of user stories that passed all criteria is 10.

+The number of stories that have failed all acceptance testing is 3, these stories are related to the navigation bar and checkout features, which we did not have time to implement this sprint due to time constraints.

 ### Unit Testing and Code Coverage
 > _**[Sprint 4]** Discuss your unit testing strategy.
 Report on the code coverage